Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Many people enjoy baking their pizza at hot, high temperatures.
 Baking at high temperatures is advantageous because the crust gets crispy, as we all love.

-Using parchment paper, you will sacrifice the crispy crust for a well-balanced pizza.
+You will sacrifice the crispy crust for a well-balanced pizza using parchment paper.
 The crust will not be soggy or brittle, but it not be as crispy as you would get in a high-temperature oven.
-However, the effects are not bad enough to make the pizza soggy.
+However, the effects are not bad enough to make a soggy base.

 It would be best not to raise the oven temperature because parchment paper will burn when you increase it above 450F.